Project 2

 • Bard: Google's AI chatbot can run code and "see" images to analyze them.

-• Google Docs: Currently available only as a beta-release, you can generate and edit text directly in Google Docs.
+• Google Docs: You can generate and edit text directly in Google Docs.
 To request access, sign up for Google Workspace Labs at the link above.

 • Lex: An AI-assisted text editor, if you prefer that to a chat interface.
 Write a document and let the AI continue your ideas, generate text, or develop notes into full text.